diego898/matlab-utils/README.md

     * a series of examples/tips of optimization in matlab
 * `peakfinder`
     * finds the peaks in a noisy wave form
+* `readNexFile`
+    * function written by TBSI to import their data into MATLAB

 Toolboxes